 The process of elevating “foreign” thoughts and corrupted virtues hinges precisely on the negative moral feelings of yir’ah – trembling and awe.
 The teachings of the BeShT often evoke “frightening” images taken from the mussar (ethics) literature, with some creative and original developments.
 Some of the parables, along with the rhetoric of the warnings, refer to the evil inclination (yetzer hara) in the classical, negative sense as an entity that steals and kills the human soul.
 They relate to the separation between God and the Shekhinah (Divine Presence) as the cause of all wars and evils in the world, and so forth.
 The places where the BeShT emphasizes that desire at its root, has a lofty source have caused the BeShT to be portrayed in scholarship as affirming the body and the physical and emphasizing joy and hope.
 However, the closer reading shows that the emphasis on the lofty source of foreign thoughts is meant to arouse in a person awe, as it underscores the dissonance between the higher divine source and the lowliness of the physical.
 In one of the long passages that teaches the technique of elevating foreign thoughts in stages, the crucial role of awe in this process becomes clear:

 The desires and foreign thoughts that come upon a person, has veshalom [God forbid], are due to the attribute of Hesed that has fallen.
-When a person reflects on this when those evil desires come upon him, Rahmanah letzlan [God save us], and is afraid and anxious for the holy Hesed upon which all the worlds depend in his great compassion, he brings [it] to a lowly depraved place of animal desires – truly beastly acts – and when he achieves fear [of God] and has compassion for this precious thing that it has come to such a lowly state, then in this way he elevates this attribute [Hesed] to its source and brings the supernal Hesed upon himself.
+When a person reflects on this when those evil desires come upon him, Rahmanah letzlan [God save us], and is afraid and anxious for the holy Hesed upon which all the worlds depend in His great compassion, he brings [it] to a lowly depraved place of animal desires – truly beastly acts – and when he achieves fear [of God] and has compassion for this precious thing that it has come to such a lowly state, then in this way he elevates this attribute [Hesed] to its source and brings the supernal Hesed upon himself.
 And he awakens Hesed and Rahamim upon the entire world in that he has compassion for the divine Hesed and causes Hesed and Rahamim to fill His glory; this is the Shekhinah, as it were.
-And there is another quality that is even greater than this.
-[This quality is present] when one sees others, transgressors who are attracted to lasciviousness, has veshalom, and reflects upon this – that their desires come from the great Hesed that has fallen to the depths of the kelipot, Rahmanah letzlan, and one is afraid and anxious about this and feels compassion for and sympathy with divine Hesed, a precious and holy attribute that has fallen to lowliness and depravity and severe transgression as aforesaid [with regard to one’s own desires].
+And there is another aspect is even greater than this.
+[This aspect is present] when one sees others, transgressors who are attracted to lasciviousness, has veshalom, and reflects upon this – that their desires come from the great Hesed that has fallen to the depths of the kelipot, Rahmanah letzlan, and one is afraid and anxious about this and feels compassion for and sympathy with divine Hesed, a precious and holy attribute that has fallen to lowliness and depravity and severe transgression as aforesaid [with regard to one’s own desires].
 [This] also has the effect of elevating the Hesed to its source and causes Hesed and Rahamim to fill His Glory and the entire world, Amen.

 This paragraph is dense and uses the vocabulary and the semantic space of evil as sin: kelipot, God save us, awe, lowliness, desire, etc. The warning has veshalom, like Rahmanah letzlan, often arises in the context of sin or trouble, as an expression that signifies a frightening situation.
 It should be noted, however, that these expressions sometimes have a rhetorical role: They mitigate the problematic message of the homily that contains an element of sanctification of transgression by ascribing to it a divine source.
 That is, the speaker uses these expressions to emphasize that he sees the transgression as a negative and frightening thing, although he will go on to examine its positive aspects.